 What to Include in Your Dissolution Plan

-A timeline for what will happen when, and up through the formal dissolution and final tax return.
+You'll need a timeline for what will happen when, up through the formal dissolution and final tax return.

 Payments that need to be made and who must make them.
 This includes attorneys, state and federal taxing agencies.